w3c/webappsec/admin/100_percent_https_roadmap.md

  - http resources can GET/POST to https resources
  - Cookies (even w/secure flag) can be written by http and are sent to https
 * Distinct invariants, but the web is very bad a data/code separation.
-* Even if we wanted to make an exception to Read Down (e.g. open data over http) it is impossible to guarantee that No Write Up isn’t also violated.
+* Even if we wanted to make an exception to Read Down (e.g. to read an open data source that is served only over http) it is impossible to guarantee that No Write Up isn’t also violated.
- - “optionally blockable” mixed content attempts this distinction, but XHR + JS is not strongly typed enough to allow read down without write up in an “open data” application
+ - “optionally blockable” mixed content attempts this distinction, but XHR + JS is not strongly typed enough to allow read down without write up in such an application
 * There is also metadata and other information leakage possible in a secure->insecure read operation

 No Write Down